jsphweid/hotkey-grid/README.md

 ## Someday/Maybe

+- send data -
 - import config (tabs and keys)
   - possibly export just certain tabs / keys
   - possibly import just certain tabs / keys
   - worry about too many loose keys (... to see more)
 - text search for command name (button text)
+- switch keys when dragging one on top of another ??? is this even desirable?
+- possibly have a settings tab or file that contains "global variables" that affect functions (in Finale JW lua, for example the person's desired default page height/width for parts that will be used throughout various scripts)
+- have whatever's in the copy buffer modify the command -> like passing an arg to a script